IDinsight/ask-a-question/docs/develop/testing.md

 and run endpoints as desired.

-??? warning "Authorsing the `/embedding_search` endpoint"
+??? warning "Authorising the `/embedding_search` endpoint"
     To use the `/embedding_search` endpoint, you'll have to Authorise and set the bearer token to the value of `QUESTION_ANSWER_SECRET` from the app configs.

     The default value can be found